 Simon Knowlton - Systems Manager"Make sure you make some time to ski down to Meribel Village on your Three Valleys holiday.
 There are lovely blue tree-lined runs and you can stop for a bite to eat at the Altiport.
 You may even see a plane coming into land.
 If you have time, also check the LDV for apres - always live bands and a great vibe!"

 Meribel needs no introduction.
-Situated in the heart of the 3 Valleys the pretty resort has proved popular with skiers and snowboarders for many years and gives access to over 600km of pistes.
-The resort was founded by a Scotsman called Colonel Peter Lindsay in 1938 and has continued to evolve ever since.
+Situated in the heart of the Three Valleys, this pretty resort has proved popular with skiers and snowboarders for many years and gives access to over 600km of pistes.
+Meribel was founded by a Scotsman called Colonel Peter Lindsay in 1938 and has continued to evolve and thrive ever since.
 The resort's popularity for holidays and short breaks is not only due to the extensive skiing but also the attractive chalet style architecture.
 The resort has managed to retain its Alpine charm and consists of chalet style wood and stone buildings, not a high rise apartment block in sight.

-When choosing a ski holiday in Meribel, there are 3 distinct areas known as Meribel Centre, Meribel Village and Meribel Mottaret.
+When choosing a ski holiday in Meribel, there are 3 distinct areas to consider, known as Meribel Centre, Meribel Village and Meribel Mottaret.
 Meribel Centre is the largest and is home to the main shopping area along with the greatest selection of après ski bars and restaurants.
 Worthy of a mention for those who like to party are Le Rond Point (The Ronnie) and La Folie Douce who both have lively but different après-ski parties.
 Meribel Village has a great apres bar and is surrounded by lots of lovely chalets.
 The Lodge du Village has a lively lounge bar as well as a sunny terrace and balcony making it an ideal spot to have a drink whilst watching the sun go down.

 SKI AREA OVERVIEW